Remove the water supply hoses, then check for problems

-Work the clean screen back into the inlet by pressing around the rim of the screen with a small screwdriver.
+Work the clean screen back into the water inlet valve washing machine by pressing around the rim of the screen with a small screwdriver.
 Reconnect the hoses, turn on the water and check for leaks.

 Check your washer supply hoses, too.
 Some contain screens that can be removed and cleaned just like inlet screens.

 If your washing machine fills with a slow trickle, you might need a fill/inlet valve.
 But chances are you have a simpler problem: plugged inlet screens.
 These screens catch debris in the water supply and protect a washer’s internal parts.
 Often, screens clog after a remodeling project or after work by city crews on water mains.
 Any work on water lines can loosen sediment in pipes and lead to plugged screens.

 Cleaning the screens is asimple job.
 The only tricky part is removing the screens without wrecking them (Photo 1).
 Don’t just yank them out.
 Gently squeeze and twist as you pull.
 You’ll distort the screens a little, but you can mold them back into shape with your fingers.

 If your screens are cemented in place by mineral deposits, you may not be able to remove them without damage.
 New screens are inexpensive, and are sold at appliance parts stores.
 Clean the screens with running water or blow out debris with an air compressor.

 You may have to pick and scrape away stubborn particles with a utility knife.